We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Endometriosis — it sounds like a Harry Potter spell, but it’s actually a chronic condition in which tissue that normally grows inside your uterus (and is shed during your menstrual cycle) instead grows outside of it.
+Endometriosis — it sounds like a Harry Potter spell, but it’s actually a chronic condition where endometrial cells that resemble the uterus lining, which grows inside your uterus, grow outside the uterus.